Chicago Tribune: Tribune Publishing divestment

 Tribune Publishing, owning the Chicago Tribune, Los Angeles Times, and eight other newspapers, was spun off as a separate publicly traded company in August 2014.
 The parent Tribune Company was renamed Tribune Media.
 Tribune Publishing started life with a $350 million loan, $275 million of which was paid as a dividend to Tribune Media.
 The publishing company was also due to lease its office space from Tribune Media for $30 million per year through 2017.

 Spinning off Tribune Publishing avoided the capital gains taxes that would accrue from selling those assets.
 The shares in Tribune Publishing were given tax-free to stakeholders in Tribune Media, the largest shareholder was Oaktree Capital Management with 18.5%.
 Tribune Media, retaining the non-newspaper broadcasting, entertainment, real estate, and other investments, also sold off some of the non-newspaper properties.

+On February 7, 2018, Tribune Publishing Company agreed to sell the Los Angeles Times to billionaire biotech investor Patrick Soon-Shiong.
+The purchase, made through Soon-Shiong's Nant Capital investment fund, was valued at $500 million, along with the assumption of $90 million in pension liabilities.
+The deal, which also included the San Diego Union-Tribune and other assets, was finalized on June 16, 2018.